christiaanb/christiaanb.github.io/_posts/2015-05-01-clash-fpga-starter.md

 ## VHDL generation

 Now it's time to generate some VHDL, yay!
-Make sure that the `Blinker.hs` and `blinker.topentity` file are in your current working directory, and then run the CλaSH compiler to generate VHDL:
+Make sure that the `Blinker.hs` file is in your current working directory, and then run the CλaSH compiler to generate VHDL:

 ```
 clash --vhdl Blinker.hs